 - Commission on Dietetic Registration website

-The DPD Program outcomes are available upon request.
+Additional DPD Program outcomes data are available upon request.

 The Pennsylvania State University Didactic Program in Dietetics is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics,120 Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, 800/877-1600 , ext 5400. http://www.eatright.org/acend